ftCommunity/python-robolt/README.md

 ## RoboLT USB documentation

+*The following details are for documentation only.* The python-robolt library is supposed to hide all this from you and give you convenient access to the underlying functionality.

 The RoboLT uses vendor id 146a and product id 000a.

 The RoboLT interface uses two interrupt endpoints to set and get the